• Rev. Lizzie McManus-Dail (she/her)

 A graduate from Mount Holyoke College (Summa cum laude), Lizzie brought a passion for intersectional feminism and queer theology to her studies at Duke Divinity School and Seminary of the Southwest.
 It was her time in both South Hadley, Massachusetts and Durham, NC that brought her into the Episcopal Church, and it was the Episcopal Church that brought Lizzie and her beloved spouse, Jonathan, to Texas.
 Prior to ordination, she worked in youth & children’s ministry and as a hospice chaplain, all while concurrently teaching art in bars and waiting tables.

-Her home is filled with love with her husband, The Rev. Jonathan McManus-Dail, their beloved daughter, another baby on the way, and two mischievous cats.
+Her home is filled with love with her husband, The Rev. Jonathan McManus-Dail, and their two beloved and wily daughters, who are oft found underfoot when Lizzie preaches.

 • Carly Green (she/her)